RyanGA09/CollegeTask_ImageEvaluation_and_PerformanceMetrics/README.md

-# CollegeTask - Image Evaluation and Performan ceMetrics
+# CollegeTask - Image Evaluation and Performance Metrics

+## Author

+Ryan Gading Abdullah

+## License

+&copy; 2024 Ryan Gading Abdullah.
+All rights reserved.

+This project is licensed under the MIT License - see the [MIT License](LICENSE) for details.